fernandezfran/lithiation_protocol/README.md

 pip install -r requirements.txt
 ```

 You also need a [DFTB+](https://github.com/dftbplus/dftbplus) executable.

-In case
+The set of parameters for the Li Si interaction can be downloaded [here](TODO)
+and you must copy them to the `B-params` directory.

-the minimizations and equilibrations want to be done with other software you can
+In case the minimizations and equilibrations want to be done with other
-modify the `run.sh` file to do these two steps in another way.
+software and/or potential you can modify the `run.sh` file to do these two
+steps in another way.

 ## Usage